 Low-fat yogurt is a versatile and inexpensive ingredient.
 Tasty on its own, low-fat yogurt can be used in a wide variety of recipes.
 Slash fat and calories by using low-fat yogurt in place of sour cream, cream, and mayonnaise in savory dishes.
-Use it in and on desserts, and in all kinds of other recipes, too.
+Use it in and on desserts and in all kinds of other recipes, too.
 Fat-free yogurt can also be used in many recipes, especially nonfat Greek yogurt, which is naturally thick and creamy and holds up well in cooked dishes.
-Feel free to experiment with a few different brands until you find the one you like best—just be sure to use plain yogurt for the suggestions below.
+Feel free to experiment with a few different brands until you find the one you like best.
+Be sure to use plain yogurt for the suggestions below.
+Any flavored yogurts will significantly alter the food you are making.

-Here Are 10 Easy Ways You Can Put Low-Fat or Nonfat Yogurt to Good Use
+10 Easy Ways to Use Low-Fat or Nonfat Yogurt

 - Use yogurt as a tangy marinade for chicken.
-Add a squeeze of lemon juice to one cup of low-fat plain yogurt, plus 1 tsp minced garlic and a tablespoon of curry powder.
+Add a squeeze of lemon juice to one cup of low-fat plain or nonfat Greek yogurt, plus 1 teaspoon minced garlic and a tablespoon of curry powder.
 Stir together and add chicken (breasts and or thighs).
-Marinate in a bowl (or zip-top bag) up to 24 hours and then cook using your favorite cooking method (grill, roast, etc.).
+Marinate in a bowl (or zip-top bag) for up to 24 hours and then cook using your favorite cooking method (grill, roast, etc.).

-- Mix yogurt with shredded cucumber, garlic, and herbs for an easy and healthy dip.
+- Mix yogurt with shredded cucumber, garlic, and herbs (parsley, dill, fresh oregano, etc.) for an easy and healthy dip.

 - Stir up a tangy salad dressing for chicken, tuna or potatoes by simply adding yogurt, lemon juice (or vinegar), salt, pepper, and some fresh herbs.